JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/AssertionDL.md

 [NerConverter](/docs/en/annotators#nerconverter)
 and [WordEmbeddingsModel](/docs/en/annotators#wordembeddings).
 The result is an assertion status annotation for each recognized entity.
-Possible values include `“present”, “absent”, “hypothetical”, “conditional”, “associated_with_other_person”` etc.
+Possible values include `“present”,“absent”,“hypothetical”,“conditional”,“associated_with_other_person”` etc.

 Parameters:
 - `inputCols`: Gets current column names of input annotations.